fbgallet/roam-extension-speech-to-roam/README.md

 ![image](https://github.com/fbgallet/roam-extension-speech-to-roam/assets/74436347/369b7667-773e-4ef6-9bb6-a70cc2d78971)

-By default, the controls will be inserted in the left sidebar.
-It's possible to display them in the topbar (always visible).
+By default, the controls will be inserted in the left sidebar, after "Daily Notes".
+It's possible to display them in the topbar (always visible, more convenient on mobile).

 **Keyboard hotkeys** (available when recording):